mikehuntemann/9x16/03-network-attached-media/store.md

 ### Vertical Media / Viral Media

 The instant, in-the-moment or real-time nature of these services are a result of the mobility of the smartphone as main driver.
-This consquently led to the fragmentation or segmentation of media content, to integrate perfectly into the everyday life and the short timeframes of boredom that want to be iredicated.
-Smaller content increases the feedback loops until everything becomes an endless process, a continous conversation.
+This consequently led to the fragmentation or segmentation of media content, to integrate perfectly into the everyday life and the short timeframes of boredom that want to be eradicated.
+Smaller content increases the feedback loops until everything becomes an endless process, a continuous conversation.

-Vertical media is a result of an data- and performance-driven, AI curated, engagement focused environment.
+Vertical media is a result of a data- and performance-driven, AI curated, engagement focused environment.
 This way, the preferences of the network actively incentives "prosumers" / users to a specific mode of production.

 The commodification of time and attention.